Mi Heng: Life

 Upon arriving in Xu around 196, Kong Rong spoke highly of Mi Heng to Cao Cao, who summoned him for an audience.
 Mi Heng, however, had a low opinion of Cao Cao, and refused to attend.
 Cao Cao was outraged by Mi Heng's refusal, but refrained from punishing Mi due to his reputation as a talent.
 Mi Heng was known as a talented drummer, so Cao Cao invited him to perform with several other drummers at a banquet.
 Cao Cao provided special garments for the drummers to wear, but Mi Heng refused to wear the provided clothing and wore his own clothes when he performed in front of Cao Cao and the other high-ranking guests.
 When an attendant scolded him for not dressing appropriately, Mi slowly stripped, stood naked in front of Cao Cao and the other guests for a few moments, and then slowly put on the drummers' garments and continued performing without showing any embarrassment.
-Kong Rong arranged a second meeting between Mi Heng and Cao Cao, but Mi turned out to be as equally as offensive as he was at the first meeting, so Cao Cao decided to send him back to Liu Biao.
+Kong Rong arranged a second meeting between Mi Heng and Cao Cao, but Mi turned out to be just as offensive as he had been at the first meeting, so Cao Cao decided to send him back to Liu Biao.